Consider the Season

 Consider your Venue

-If you’ve already found the perfect venue, consider space when deciding your color pallet.
+If you’ve already found the perfect venue, consider space when deciding your color palette.
 While an industrial building with exposed brick or white walls may be a blank slate, trying to bring the Great Gatsby into a barn or rustic building may not works so well.
 Or, at the very least, you will spend more money trying to hide the fact that your theme and space don’t match.

 Decide on your Wedding “Theme”

 Your wedding colors can set the vibe for your entire wedding day.
 If you are going for a garden theme, colors found in nature like greens, cream, pinks and yellows will be a better choice than black and gold which would be a better fit for a moody theme.

 When thinking about your color pallet, think about the things you love and use those to inspire you.
 Whether that is their dream travel destination (Hawaiian tropics anyone?), a hot pink dress in your closet that makes you feel like you could conquer the world, or your favorite home décor pieces, like your brown leather couch or your most loved painting.